couchbase/couchbase-python-client/docs/source/api/threads.rst

 Using With and Without Threads
 ==============================

-.. module:: couchbase.libcouchbase
+.. module:: couchbase.connection

-You can use a single :class:`~couchbase.libcouchbase.Connection` object in a single thread, and attain reasonable performance by having one `Connection` object per thread.
+You can use a single :class:`~couchbase.connection.Connection` object in a single thread, and attain reasonable performance by having one `Connection` object per thread.
 However, you **cannot** use the same object from multiple threads concurrently (but see below)